 Colonial Funding Network, Inc. v.
 BMW Ventures, Inc. d/b/a Virginia Beach Singles; Bradford Wayne Megahan; and Mark Mitchell Beychor

-Plaintiff says the New Jersey company is in default of a future receivables factoring agreement and seeks judgment in the principal amount of $64,692.50.
+Plaintiff says the Memphis company is in breach of two future receivables factoring agreements and seeks judgment in the principal amount of $69,245.

-Attorneys: Nhon H. Nguyen and Charles D. Waters of The Nguyen Law Firm
+Attorneys: Nhon H. Nguyen and Timothy A. Hennigan of The Nguyen Law Firm